-For people who have osteoarthritis, this cushiony cartilage becomes brittle and breaks down.
-Some pieces of cartilage may even break away and float around inside the joint causing inflammation and pain.
+At the ends of most of our bones, we have a slippery cushion called cartilage.
+It absorbs shocks and helps our joints move smoothly.
+For people with osteoarthritis, this cushiony cartilage becomes brittle and breaks down.
+Some pieces of cartilage may even break away and float around inside the joint, causing inflammation and pain.
 The cartilage no longer has a smooth, even surface, so the joint becomes stiff and painful to move.

-Call our MSK Help Line and speak to our nurses.
+Call our Help Line and speak to our nurses.
 Phone 1800 263 265 or email email@example.com.
 We can help you find out more about: